Home Mortgage Foreclosures

 - prove that you are not in default

-then the judgment will state what is owed to the mortgage company.
+then the court will likely enter a judgment of foreclosure.
+The judgment will state what is owed to the mortgage company.

 IMPORTANT: You can file for bankruptcy at any time during the redemption period.
 In fact, you have the ability to file bankruptcy and stop the sale of your home up to the actual date of the sale of the property.
 However, filing for bankruptcy may or may not help you in the long run.
 See our page Bankruptcy: Is It the Right Choice for You?